pwmckenna/generator-travis-ci/README.md

 This is a [yeoman generator](https://github.com/yeoman/generator) that provides travis-ci setup for yeoman projects.

+## installation

+`npm install generator-travis-ci`

-## install
+## requirements

-> npm install generator-travis-ci
+Travis is deeply integrated with github, and in order to set all the travis hooks for you, this generator must be run on project hosted on github.
+Your git remotes should looks something like this:

+`git remote -v`
+> origin  git@github.com:pwmckenna/generator-travis-ci.git (fetch)
+> origin	git@github.com:pwmckenna/generator-travis-ci.git (push)

-Available sub-generators:
+## sub-generators:

-- default
-- gh-pages
-- suggestions?

-## default
+### default generator

 > Simply sets up travis-ci.org to track your project and creates a basic .travis.yml that runs `npm test` on each commit.

 Usage: `yo travis-ci`

-## gh-pages
+### gh-pages generator

 > Aims to make yeoman sites work similar to jekyll sites on github pages.
 Commit the raw files into master and what is served via gh-pages is `grunt build` output.